-In addition to fibromyalgia and Epstein-Barr, Beth suffers with sciatica and numerous bulging discs along the spine.
+In addition to fibromyalgia and Epstein-Barr, Beth suffers from sciatica and numerous bulging discs along the spine.
 She found that yoga helped keep her joints and muscles moving with more ease than they had in years.
 Over time she also built core strength through her practice, which helped combat her back issues.
-Beth also suffers with chronic positional vertigo, and has learned how to modify her practice when the vertigo comes to visit.
+Beth also suffers from chronic positional vertigo and has learned how to modify her practice when vertigo comes to visit.

 Joy began practicing yoga in 1999.
 She had previously been a collegiate Division II athlete, but also struggled with back and nerve pain, and has undergone multiple spinal surgeries.
 What started in 1999 as a weekly yoga practice evolved into a daily practice that has helped her manage chronic pain and maintain strength and mobility.
 She has learned that moving daily with acceptance and gratitude for her body, has improved her overall health.
 She is a 500 hour registered yoga teacher with Yoga Alliance, having completed a 200-hour teacher training and a 300-hour advanced teacher training under the guidance of Jamie Hanley, Dina Crosta and Ellen Mosko at Elevate Yoga in Hazlet.